section-engineering-education/engineering-education/content/articles/stripe-springboot/index.md

 Create a `WebController` class inside the `controller` package and inject the stripe public key using `@Value` annotation.

-Add a method that returns the payment form when the customer issues a request to `/` endpoint.
+Add a method that returns the payment form when the customer issues a request to the `/` endpoint.

 Create another method that will return the checkout page after entering the payment details and hitting the submit button.